Find Affordable College Courses

 Albany, NY

-With a ranking of #9, University at Albany did quite well on this year’s most popular schools for public health students working on their master’s degree.
-Located in the small city of Albany, UAlbany is a public school with a large student population.
+University at Albany did quite well in this year’s ranking of the most popular places for public health students to get a master’s degree.
+It came in at #9 on the list.
+Located in the city of Albany, UAlbany is a public school with a large student population.

 Women make up 70% of the public health majors at the school.